hellcatz/hminer/README.md

                         Password parameters for pool; overridden if in URL
 ~~~~
 ### Requirements
-A procesor with SSE4 or AVX, AVX2 intrinsic instruction set.
+A procesor with SSE4 and/or AVX, AVX2 intrinsic instruction set.
 If your processor does not support AVX, do not download the AVX version (it will fail)
   > Windows: Requires Visual C++ 2022 Runtime [vc_redist.x64](https://aka.ms/vs/17/release/vc_redist.x64.exe)